antronerds/r2-training-courses/docs/Molecular_Oncology_CRC.md

 ### A dive into CMS1: MSI / MSS in CRC

-Let's try to understand better what is going on in CMS 1.
-One of the characteristics of CMS I, is MSI instability.

-The genomic instability in colon cancer can be divided into at least two major types, microsatellite instability (MSI) or chromosomal instability (CIN).
+One of the characteristics of CMS I is MSI instability.
+Genomic instability in colon cancer can be divided into at least two major types: microsatellite instability (MSI) or chromosomal instability (CIN).
 Microsatellite instability (MSI) is caused by mutations in DNA mismatch repair genes such as MLH1, MSH2, MSH6, and PMS2, and it is found in 10% to 15% of sporadic colorectal cancers (CRCs).
 The presence of MSI predicts a good outcome in colorectal cancer.

 In MSI colon cancer, genes of the DNA mismatch repair system play an important role.
 Germline mutations in these genes are a major cause of the inherited form of colon cancer, namely HNPCC (hereditary nonpolyposis colon cancer).
 In sporadic forms of colon cancer however, these genes are frequently inactivated.
 Inactivation is often achieved via hypermethylation, switching the gene off.
 Hypermethylation of genes in colon cancer is most common in colon tumors with a proximal location in the colon and much less in colon tumors with a distal location.